Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Perceptual alignment

 \cite{yang2025detok} studies noise-augmenting the traditional autoencoder reconstruction learning framework for diffusion models by interpolating the latents with noise similar to the noising process of rectified flows.
-During training, \cite{yang2025detok} noises latents $z$ with

-and task the autoencoder to reconstruct clean data.
-Although noising the latents during autoencoder training seems similar to diffusion forward noise processes, we argue that it serves a fundamentally different purpose since $z$ is learned and not frozen.
+To ease notation, we denote by $z$ any $n$th element of the clean sequence, $z_{n,0}$.
+During training, \cite{yang2025detok} noises latents $z$ with \Cref{eq:noiseint}, where instead $\epsilon \sim \mathcal{N}(0, \gamma^2)$, and task the autoencoder to reconstruct clean data.
+Although noising the latents during autoencoder training resembles the diffusion forward noise processes, we argue that it serves a fundamentally different purpose since $z$ is learned and not frozen.
 Observing the reconstruction of a single input data example, the encoder has to learn representations that, when decoded, simultaneously minimize the perceptual loss for different noise levels.
-Following the spectral SNR properties of diffusion noise processes, this particularly means that information related to satisfying the perceptual loss should mostly be encoded in coarse latent structures, and information with increasingly less perceptual relevance should be encoded in increasingly finer structures.
+Following the spectral SNR property of diffusion noise processes, this particularly means that information related to satisfying the perceptual loss should mostly be encoded in coarse latent structures, and information with increasingly less perceptual relevance should be encoded in increasingly finer structures.
+We refer to this information organization as \textit{perceptual alignment}.
+In contrast, the forward noise plays no role in the latent space organization.

 We propose the following modifications to the method presented in \cite{yang2025detok} that we empirically found beneficial for downstream tasks.
-Using the noise process of \Cref{eq:noiseint}, the expected SNR is given by $\mathbb{E}[z^2]/\gamma^2$, and can be controlled by $\gamma$.
-The encoder in \cite{yang2025detok}, however, can learn to increase the variance of $z$ to increase the expected SNR, which essentially reduces the effect of noising.
-We fix the variance of $z$ to the variance of the noise distribution using layer normalization \cite{DBLP:journals/corr/BaKH16}, such that the expected SNR stays constant during training.
-We set $\gamma^2=1$ and control the expected SNR by sampling $t$ from a biased logit-normal \cite{atchison1980logistic} distribution $\text{sigmoid}( \varepsilon)$, where $\varepsilon \sim \mathcal{N}(m,s^2)$ as in \cite{DBLP:conf/icml/EsserKBEMSLLSBP24}.
+Using $\epsilon\sim \mathcal{N}(0,\gamma^2)$, the expected SNR is given by $\mathbb{E}[z^2]/\gamma^2$, and can be controlled by $\gamma$.
+The encoder in \cite{yang2025detok} can learn to increase the variance of $z$ to increase the expected SNR, which essentially reduces the effect of noising.
+We, in contrast, fix the variance of $z$ to the variance of the noise distribution using layer normalization \cite{DBLP:journals/corr/BaKH16}, such that the expected SNR stays constant during training.
+We set $\gamma^2=1$ and control the expected SNR by sampling $t$ from a biased logit-normal distribution.
+We found $m,s=-1,1$ to work best empirically.
 Unlike in \cite{yang2025detok}, our latent noise process is the same as the rectified flow noise process used for latent diffusion, except for $t$'s distribution.
-In \Cref{app:ablation}, we show the importance of fixing the variance and provide model selection details.